davidmjadams/simpleshapes/content/articles/building-your-landing-page-super-fast.md

 ---
-title: "Launch your startup landing page in a day, with little to no coding required"
+title: "Build and launch your startup landing page in a day, with little to no coding required"
-date: 2019-01-01
+date: 2019-02-01
-draft: true
+draft: false
 description: "A guide on how to build and launch a landing page for your new product.
 In very little time."
 ---

-# Launch your startup landing page in a day, with little to no coding required

 ## Building time